Pointer (computer programming): C

 Pointer arithmetic provides the programmer with a single way of dealing with different types: adding and subtracting the number of elements required instead of the actual offset in bytes.
-(Pointer arithmetic with char* pointers uses byte offsets, because sizeof(char) is 1 by definition.)
-In particular, the C definition explicitly declares that the syntax a[n], which is the n-th element of the array a, is equivalent to *(a + n), which is the content of the element pointed by a + n.
-This implies that n[a] is equivalent to a[n], and one can write, e.g., a[3] or 3[a] equally well to access the fourth element of an array a.
+In particular, the C standard explicitly declares that the syntax a[n], which is the n-th element of the array a, is equivalent to *(a + n), which is the content of the element pointed by a + n.
+This implies that, for example, a[3] and 3[a] both access the fourth element of the array a.

 While powerful, pointer arithmetic can be a source of computer bugs.
 It tends to confuse novice programmers, forcing them into different contexts: an expression can be an ordinary arithmetic one or a pointer arithmetic one, and sometimes it is easy to mistake one for the other.
-In response to this, many modern high-level computer languages (for example Java) do not permit direct access to memory using addresses.
-Also, the safe C dialect Cyclone addresses many of the issues with pointers.
-See C programming language for more discussion.
+In response to this, many modern high-level computer languages do not permit direct access to memory using addresses.

-The void pointer, or void*, is supported in ANSI C and C++ as a generic pointer type.
+The void pointer, or void *, is supported in ANSI C as a generic pointer type.
 A pointer to void can store the address of any object (not function), (Note: Some compilers allow storing the addresses of functions in void pointers.
-The C++ standard lists converting a function pointer to void* as a conditionally supported feature and the C standard says such conversions are "common extensions".
-This is required by the POSIX function dlsym.) and, in C, is implicitly converted to any other object pointer type on assignment, but it must be explicitly cast if dereferenced.
+The C standard says such conversions are "common extensions".
+This is required by the POSIX function dlsym.) and, is implicitly converted to any other object pointer type on assignment, but it must be explicitly cast if dereferenced.

-K&R C used char* for the "type-agnostic pointer" purpose (before ANSI C).
+Before ANSI C, K&R used char * for the "type-agnostic pointer" purpose.